Homemade DIY hedgehog house hedgehog box

 Hay-presto!

 Once you’ve built the house, don’t treat the wood with anything nasty like creosote – these can be toxic to hedgehogs.
-You can paint the exterior with fence paint to prolong its life.
+You can paint the exterior with wildlife friendly fence paint to prolong its life.
 Drill some ventilation holes towards the top of the side walls.

 Siting your hedgehog house